vishvAsa/rAmAnujIyam/kriyA/venkaTa-nAtha-shAkhA/venkaTanAthaH/nyAsa-viMshatiH/sarva-prastutiH.md

 **Meaning: **

 The sishyan desirous of gaining superior knowledge \(Jn~Anam\) about Prapatthi vidyA should seek the sacred feet of a SadAcAryan.
-He will be the right upadEshtA for nyAsa vidyA and can instruct the sishyan on nyAsa vidyA’s 7

-angams, angi and phalan clearly.
+He will be the right upadEshtA for nyAsa vidyA and can instruct the sishyan on nyAsa vidyA’s 7 angams, angi and phala clearly.
 AcArya Jn~Ana roopa MangaLam is sung here.

 Such a srEshtAcAryan would have the following fourteen auspicious attributes \(guNams\):